mmgrigorova/java-alpha/README.md

 # Telerik Academy Alpha - Java Exercises
 ### java-alpha

-This repository holds all exercises and problems solved during the Java Academy.
+This repository holds all exercises and problems that I solved during the Java Alpha Academy.
 The problems solved during my preparation for the academy exam are grouped by problem type:
 * Arrays
 * Loops
 * If-statements